 WHAT IS A FOOD CLUB?

-A group of people who pay (where they can) a small amount weekly to receive a share of surplus food each week.
+A group of people who pay (where they can) a small amount weekly to receive a share of surplus food every other week.
 The club is run by and for its members on a not-for-profit basis.
 Members who are able to are asked to help each week.
 We recognise that some people may not be able to contribute with money or time – this doesn’t stop anyone from joining.

 WHY ARE WE DOING THIS?

 According to FareShare 1.9 million tonnes of surplus food is wasted by the food industry every year in the UK.
 Of that, 250,000 tonnes is still edible – that’s enough for 650 million meals – we are doing this to make a difference to people and to the planet!

 HOW DOES EDIBLE FOOD BECOME CLASSED AS SURPLUS?

 Good food that isn’t going to be sold, but which is still in date and edible is called surplus food.
 It can become this for simple reasons such as over-production, labelling errors or short shelf-life.
 Surplus food occurs everywhere in the supply chain from field through to fork.
 This perfectly good in-date food is then sent to landfill, unless it can be intercepted and redistributed.